 Hang on to everyone’s contact information.
 They’ll be somebody someday and you’ll likely need them.
 Trust me.
 Maybe you’ll be somebody someday and you can help them.
 Hope for the latter.
 Plan for the former.

 Style your resume and keep polishing it.
 When you’re eighteen years old, imagine the resume you’d like to have when you’re twenty-two years old.
 Write it now!
 Then actually do it and start filling it in.
 Consider it your list of goals for college.
 It’s amazing how much you can achieve when you envision it and write it down.
 If you need a little help with what that could look like, check out The Ultimate Resume for any 22-Year-Old.

 Learn how to interview for a job.
 Read Interview Intervention: Communication That Gets You Hired.
-I’ll give it to your for free.

 I’d love to hear from you.
 What else do you think you can do to maximize your college experience and position yourself for the rest of your life?